Rijo756/push-pop-coding-challenge/README.md

 					Also informs the backend with the error details that this button is clicked.
 Post Axios request is used. undobutton() : This Function is for Undo Button.
 All the 3 Undo Buttons do the same task.
 Added 3 buttons for accessibility.
 					Undo till the first action is handled and the Invalid Undo button press is also handled.
 Post Axios request is used.
 	HideIntersection(): A Function that will erase the data about the intersection details.

-Intersection () and
-Intersection_display() : A Function that will call the API for the current intersection details by the current array from Frontend to API.
+	Intersection (), Intersection_display() : A Function that will call the API for the current intersection details by the current array from Frontend to API.
 						 Get Axios request is used.

 API: